originalphoenix/I-Want-My-MTV/README.md

 Header/Footer Page (tv-tokyo.html)
 - ng-cloak on any angular variables
-- Add ability to put favorite tags in the sidebar

 Home Page

 Genres Page

 Profile Page
-- FAVORITES I DON'T KNOW HOW TO DO THIS HECK
 - Created.length and Favorites.length
 - Need Ability to Go Directly to Active Tab
 - Fix the Create Playlist Card (needs to look less like crap)